adriennemueller/adriennemueller.github.io/README.md

     - An approximate timeline of what the next 10 weeks will look like
     - How the project could continue and how authorship would work if the team tries to pursue a paper (see F.A.Q. below)
     - The responsibilities of everyone on the team:
-        - Students - screening, thinking about the problem, asking questions as they arise, drafting sections of the preregistration
+        - Students: screening, thinking about the problem, asking questions as they arise, drafting sections of the preregistration
-        - Lead - setting deadlines, checking screening, helping resolve ambiguities with the screening, synthesizing the draft into final pre-registration
+        - Lead: setting deadlines, checking screening, helping resolve ambiguities with the screening, synthesizing the draft into final pre-registration
 3. Team lead gives a tour of the screening database, the data dictionary, and the decision log
 4. Team Lead demos screening 1 article and filling in the database.